GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/0=Basics of Magic.md

 ## BASICS OF MAGIC

 Each character is capable of using magic.
 Magic occurs in the form of spells.
 To cast a spell, the character must have learned the spell and performs a spellcheck.
 The spell check result must be at least as high as the spell's requirement.
 The requirement is based on the tier.
 You roll a d20.
 If you succeed, you cast the spell.
 Spells have a minimum tier.
 The spell cannot be cast lower than that tier.
 The difficulty of casting a spell is 7 + triple its tier.
-To make a save against a spell, you must exceed double the spell's tier and the points of success by the caster on their spellcheck.
+To make a save against a spell, unless otherwise noted by the spell, you must beat the spellcheck result + spell tier.

 You add your heorism to your spell check.